The 3 Best Dog Brushes for Shelties

 Bathing Your Sheltie

-About once a month, you'll want to clip your Sheltie's nails and give him a bath to clean his skin and deodorize his fur.
-You can actually put off bathing for a couple of months if you prefer; Shelties generally aren't the kind of dogs to roll around in poop and other nasty smells.
-Plus, they keep themselves clean by licking their fur.
-But if he develops blocked pores (hard lumps under the skin) or itchy and flaky skin, you know you need to bathe him more often.
+About once a month, clip your Sheltie's nails and give him a bath to clean his skin and deodorize his fur.
+You can put off bathing for a couple of months if you prefer; Shelties generally aren't the kind of dogs to roll around in poop and other nasty smells.
+But if you leave it too long, he can develop blocked pores (hard lumps under the skin which can grow really quite large) or itchy and flaky skin.

 Don't use human shampoo on your dog.
 As a different species, their skin has different acidity levels and is vulnerable to different parasites.
-TropiClean's PerfectFur Dog Shampoo is designed for dogs with double coats, exfoliating the skin and loosening the undercoat to reduce excess shedding.
+I really like TropiClean's PerfectFur Dog Shampoo which is designed for dogs with double coats.
+It exfoliates the skin and loosens the shedding undercoat to help it come away.

 Rinse thoroughly.
 This will take much longer than washing human hair because there's just so much of it.
 It's worth it though: your Sheltie's skin and fur will be spotless and he'll smell delicious.